What is the evidence base for the use of orthopaedic spinal surgery for mechanical low back pain or degenerative spondylolisthesis?

 Record ID 32013000459

-Authors' recomendations: In mechanical low back pain which has persisted despite optimal conservative management, there is evidence that spinal fusion can be of benefit.
+Authors' recommendations: In mechanical low back pain which has persisted despite optimal conservative management, there is evidence that spinal fusion can be of benefit.
 In chronic low back pain, spinal fusion is unlikely to be cost effective versus intensive rehabilitation over a 2-year time horizon; however there is some indication that it could become cost effective over a longer term time horizon In degenerative spondylolisthesis, there is evidence that spinal fusion as an adjunct to decompression leads to better clinical outcomes than decompression alone.
 Evidence for clinical effectiveness of disc replacement and interspinous distraction devices was minimal.
 It was neither specific to degenerative spondylolisthesis, nor necessarily generalisable to mechanical low back pain.
 No cost-effectiveness evidence was identified on spinal fusion, disc replacement or interspinous distraction devices in the treatment of degenerative spondylolisthesis.

 Project Status: Completed